Everyone's going to see Avengers: Age of Ultron

 writer-director Kenneth Lonergan that things started to pick up -- most

-notably with 2000's You Can Count on Me, a small-scale,
+You Can Count on Me, a small-scale,

 character-driven drama, written and directed by Lonergan, that